Institutional Investor Launches 2023 Developed Europe & Emerging Emea Executive Team Rankings

-(MENAFN- GlobeNewsWire - Nasdaq) LONDON, Sept.
-07, 2023 (GLOBE NEWSWIRE) -- Institutional Investor Research (II Research) surveys are the leading provider of independent performance validation and market sentiment across 8 global capital markets.
+36 companies (Core, Large Cap & Small-Mid Cap) came first in at least five voting areas in their sectors in Developed Europe and 16 companies for Emerging EMEA The Institutional Investor rankings are recognised as an industry benchmark by its stakeholders and determine compensation packages and KPIs for IR teams and therefore a crucial metric” - Amani Korayeim, Director for Europe and Emerging EMEALONDON, UK, September 8, 2023/EINPresswire/ -- Institutional Investor Research (II Research) surveys are the leading provider of independent performance validation and market sentiment across 8 global capital markets.
 Executive Team surveys are an independent platform for investment and sell-side professionals to evaluate credibility, communication, financial stewardship and capital allocation of corporate leadership, the quality of IR across multiple activities and the effectiveness of the Board of Directors.
 The results from the survey, an in-depth capability and benchmark analysis, capture the feeling and trust levels of stakeholders in their equity assets.

 This year saw 2,733 CEOs, CFOs, and IROs from 1,266 nominated companies receiving votes in the survey.
 Combined voters saw 1,872 voters from 851 voting companies.
 The number of votes increased by over 20% since 2022 for the Developed Europe survey and 46% for the Emerging EMEA survey.